jim-easterbrook/pywws/README.txt

      http://code.google.com/p/pywws/wiki/Compatibility for details.
      7a/ Try options to decode data and show history:
          "python TestWeatherStation.py -d -h 5"
-  8/ Run "python AutoDoc.py" to create extra documentation of the
-     software.
-  9/ Choose somewhere to store readings, e.g. /data/weather
+  8/ Choose somewhere to store readings, e.g. /data/weather
-  10/ Get some data from the weather station:
+  9/ Get some data from the weather station:
      "python pywws/LogData.py /data/weather"
      This will take a while the first time you run it, as it fetches all the data stored in the weather station.
-  11/ If you have an EasyWeather.dat file, now is the time to convert it:
+  10/ If you have an EasyWeather.dat file, now is the time to convert it:
       "python EWtoPy.py EasyWeather.dat /data/weather"
-  12/ Process the raw data to make hourly and daily summaries:
+  11/ Process the raw data to make hourly and daily summaries:
       "python pywws/Process.py /data/weather"
-  13/ Generate some tables:
+  12/ Generate some tables:
       "python pywws/Template.py /data/weather example_templates/24hrs.txt 24hrs.txt"
       "python pywws/Template.py /data/weather example_templates/6hrs.txt 6hrs.txt"
-  14/ If you want to create graphs, install gnuplot, then:
+  13/ If you want to create graphs, install gnuplot, then:
       "python pywws/Plot.py /data/weather /tmp \
 		example_graph_templates/24hrs.png.xml 24hrs.png"
       "python pywws/Plot.py /data/weather /tmp \
 		example_graph_templates/7days.png.xml 7days.png"
-  15/ Have a look at the files you've just made, then write a web page
+  14/ Have a look at the files you've just made, then write a web page
       that incorporates them.
 (Use server side includes for the .txt files).
-  16/ Edit /data/weather/weather.ini and add details of your website
+  15/ Edit /data/weather/weather.ini and add details of your website
       for example:
   	[ftp]
   	secure = False